archway-network/archway-docs/docs/rewards/rewards-reference.md

 ---

 # Rewards Reference
-This guide is a list of the availabe queries and commands related to the rewards system.
+This guide is a list of the available queries and commands related to the rewards system.

 ## Rewards Queries